AdobeDocs/campaign-standard.nl-NL/help/channels/using/configuring-landing-page.md

    ![](assets/lp_parameters_3_temp.png)

-U kunt ook elke bezoeker toegang geven tot de bestemmingspagina met de optie **[!UICONTROL Authorize unidentified visitors]**.
+U kunt ook elke bezoeker toegang geven tot de bestemmingspagina met de opdracht **[!UICONTROL Authorize unidentified visitors]** optie.

 <!--Use the URL parameters to identify the visitors, using the **[!UICONTROL Authorize visitor identification via URL parameters]** option: then you must choose the loading key and map the filter parameters with the parameters of the corresponding URL.-->